The Little Drummer Girl (TV series)

-The Little Drummer Girl is a British television drama based on the 1983 novel of the same name by John le Carré and first aired on BBC One in the United Kingdom on 28 October 2018 and on AMC in the United States during November 2018.
+The Little Drummer Girl is a British espionage drama television series based on the 1983 novel of the same name by John le Carré.
+The six-episode series first aired on BBC One in the United Kingdom on 28 October 2018 and on AMC in the United States during November 2018.
+A Director's Cut was released in 2019.

 Premise

 In 1979, an aspiring English actress is recruited by Mossad to infiltrate a Palestinian group plotting terrorism in Europe.